 not hold these items.

 Fabric like velour, denim, cotton, buttons, fabric filled shapes,

 foam shapes, stickers, craft sticks, ribbon, rhinestones (with supervision).
 Feathers, felt, sandpaper squares.
 Q-tips and cotton balls, pom poms, pipe cleaners, beads and beans.

 - Print our free printable from the link above or simply write numbers clearly at the top of the page with a black Sharpie or pen.

-- Decide what textures to use on a certain page.
+- Decide what textures to use for each page.

 - Have your child line up the selected pieces in a row and count together.

-- Arrange in a number train across the room or use in a Math Center.
+- Arrange in a number train across the classroom for everyone to enjoy or use in a Math Center.